-Committee chair and senior associate commissioner/SWA at the Mountain West Conference
+Committee chair and senior associate commissioner at the Big 12 Conference

 Other committee members include:

-- Shonna Brown, associate commissioner/SWA, America East Conference
+- Shonna Brown, senior associate commissioner/SWA, America East Conference

 - Terry Gawlik, senior associate athletic director/SWA, University of Wisconsin

 - M. Dianne Murphy, director of athletics, Columbia University

 - Brad Walker, associate commissioner, Ohio Valley Conference

 The 10-member NCAA Division I Women’s Basketball Championship Sport Committee is responsible for selecting and seeding the NCAA Tournament.
 School and conference administrators are nominated by their conference, serve five-year terms and represent a cross-section of the Division I membership.